 Granting Owner intends that the Conservation Values of the Property be preserved and maintained by permitting only those uses of the Property that do not significantly impair or interfere with the Conservation Values.
-Granting Owner intends to make a charitable gift of the property interest conveyed by this Easement to the Land Trust for the exclusive purpose of assuring that, under the Land Trust's perpetual stewardship, the [open space character and agricultural, natural and ecological and scenic qualities] of the Property will be conserved and maintained forever.
+Granting Owner intends to make a charitable gift of the property interest conveyed by this Easement to Land Trust for the exclusive purpose of assuring that, under Land Trust's perpetual stewardship, the [open space character and agricultural, natural and ecological and scenic qualities] of the Property will be conserved and maintained forever.

-Granting Owner and the Land Trust recognize that changes in economic conditions, in agricultural technologies, in accepted farm and ranch management practices, and in Owner's situation may result in an evolution of Agricultural Uses of the Property, provided such uses are consistent with this Easement.
+Granting Owner and Land Trust recognize that changes in economic conditions, in agricultural technologies, in accepted farm and ranch management practices, and in Owner's situation may result in an evolution of Agricultural Uses of the Property, provided such uses are consistent with this Easement.

 Commentary.
 This paragraph uses the defined term "Agricultural Uses" and should only be used in an easement that defines and uses that term.
+Additional provisions on economic change appear in the body of the Easement.

-Granting Owner and the Land Trust recognize that changes in economic conditions, in agricultural and forestry technologies, in generally accepted farm, ranch and forest management practices, and in the situation of the Owner may result in an evolution of agricultural, silvicultural, and other uses of the Property, and such uses are permitted provided they are and remain consistent with the conservation purposes of this Easement and the protection of the Conservation Values in perpetuity.
+Granting Owner and Land Trust recognize that changes in economic conditions, in agricultural and forestry technologies, in generally accepted farm, ranch and forest management practices, and in the situation of Owner may result in an evolution of agricultural, silvicultural, and other uses of the Property, and such uses are permitted provided they are and remain consistent with the conservation purposes of this Easement and the protection of the Conservation Values in perpetuity.

-Granting Owner intends that the Conservation Values of the Property be preserved and maintained by the continuation of land uses that do not significantly impair or interfere with those Conservation Values, with the overall goal and intent that the Property be maintained in as natural a state as possible subject to the permissible uses set forth herein.
+Granting Owner intends that the Conservation Values of the Property be preserved and maintained by the continuation of land uses that do not significantly impair or interfere with those Conservation Values, with the overall goal and intent that the Property be maintained in as natural a state as possible subject to the permissible uses set forth herein, creating a charitable trust to benefit the people of the [County of and the] State of .